Touraj Atabaki

-Touraj Atabaki (تورج اتابکی, born February 23, 1950) is Emeritus Professor by special appointment of Social History of the Middle East and Central Asia at Leiden University.
-He was the Senior Research Fellow at the International Institute of Social History in Amsterdam.
-He also held the chair of the Social History of the Middle East and Central Asia at the School of Middle East Studies of Leiden University, and is past president of the Association for Iranian Studies and the European Society for Central Asian Studies.
+Touraj Atabaki (تورج اتابکی, born February 23, 1950) is Emeritus Professor of Social History of the Middle East and Central Asia at Leiden University.
+He has been the Senior Research Fellow at the International Institute of Social History in Amsterdam.
+He was former president of the Association for Iranian Studies and the European Society for Central Asian Studies.

 Atabaki earned his doctorate from Utrecht University in 1991 with a dissertation titled Ethnicity and autonomy in Iranian Azarbayjan: the autonomous government of Azarbayjan 1946.

+His book Toiling for Oil.
+A Social History of Petroleum in Iran (Cambridge University Press, 20245) was the winner of the British-Kuwait Friendship Society Book Prize in Middle Eastern Studies (2025), and El Grand Continent selected it as one of the 10th must-read books (2025).